GeopaymeEE/JavaBitcoin/README.md

 Here are the steps for a manual build.
 You will need to install Maven 3 and Java SE Development Kit 7 if you don't already have them.

-  - Create the executable: mvn clean install
+  - Create the executable: mvn clean package
   - [Optional] Create the documentation: mvn javadoc:javadoc
   - [Optional] Copy target/JavaBitcoin-v.r.jar and target/lib/* to wherever you want to store the executable.
   - Create a shortcut to start JavaBitcoin using java.exe for a command window or javaw.exe for GUI only.